 This example applies to CoreIncome Advantage Select (Joint) only.
+The values shown below are based on the following assumptions:

 - Initial Purchase Payment = \$100,000 - Rider Effective Date = Contract Date - All Designated Lives are 65 years old. - No subsequent Purchase Payments are received. - Withdrawals, each equal to 4.5% of the Protected Payment Base are taken each Contract Year. - No Automatic Reset is assumed during the life of the Rider. - All Designated Lives remain eligible for lifetime income benefits while the Rider is in effect. - Surviving Spouse continues Contract upon the death of the first Designated Life. - Surviving Spouse died during Contract Year 26 after the \$4,500 withdrawal was made.